SimonCockx/crescendo-ai/README.md

 - Raspberry Pi 3 with Raspberry Pi OS installed
 - Python 3.9 or higher
-- Poetry (for dependency management)
+- Poetry (for dependency management) or pip (alternative for Raspberry Pi)

 ### Hardware Setup